nealp9084/sudoku_base/README.md

 ### Web Solver

 You can also solve Sudoku puzzles online using a web app I created.
 It is built on top of Ruby on Rails and `sudoku_base`.
 I actually wrote a Ruby Gem that makes use of the code in `sudoku_base`, so if you want to make your own puzzle solver in Ruby, that's fine too.

+Here is the link to the Ruby Gem source code, if you are interested: https://github.com/nealp9084/sudoku_gem .
+If you are having trouble building it, make sure you have the boost development headers installed.

+Here is the link to the web app source code, if you are interested: https://github.com/nealp9084/sudoku_webapp .
+Since it is a demo, it does not have a lot of features, but it gets the job done.

+Last but not least, here is the actual web app: https://www.epicdomain.name